dbca-wa/fleetcare-data-harvest/README.md

 ## Installation

-This project uses [uv](https://docs.astral.sh/uv/) to manage and install Python dependencies.
-With uv installed, install the required Python version (see `pyproject.toml`).
-Example:

-    uv python install 3.13
+Dependencies for this project are managed using [uv](https://docs.astral.sh/uv/).

-Change into the project directory and run:
+With uv installed, change into the project directory and run:

-    uv python pin 3.13
     uv sync

 Activate the virtualenv like so: